Black, brown, white, pied

 3. Both Parent Breeds of the Cava-Tzu Have Royal Blood

-As a result, your Cava-Tzu may be prone to putting on airs.
-These dogs definitely consider themselves special, and if you earn their favor, they may just let you live (or allow you to give them a treat).
+As a result, these dogs definitely consider themselves special, and if you earn their favor, they may just let you live (or allow you to give them a treat).

 Temperament & Intelligence of the Cava-Tzu 🧠